Section 9 Examples

 One new idea is needed to compute the products \(K_h(x_i - x_j) y_j\) in an efficient way:

 • If we “multiply” a matrix K to a vector y using * (instead of using %*% for the usual matrix vector multiplication), the product is performed element-wise.
-If y has as many elements as K has rows, then the results is the matrix \((k_{ij}y_i)_{i,j}\), i.e. each row of K is multiplied with the corresponding element of y.
+If y has as many elements as K has rows, then the result is the matrix \((k_{ij}y_i)_{i,j}\), i.e. each row of K is multiplied with the corresponding element of y.

 Combining these ideas, we get the following function to compute the leave-one-out estimate for the mean squared error of the Nadaraya-Watson estimator: